 Airports aren't the most relaxing of places, we can all probably agree.
 But for some people, the mere thought of checking in for a flight or getting through airport security triggers airport anxiety.

 Airport anxiety is often mild, but sometimes symptoms can be as severe as panic attacks.
 "When I book a holiday, I think it's the best idea ever," says w&h reader Julie, who has suffered from anxiety in airports for years.
 "As it gets closer to departure day, I wonder what on earth I was thinking - and the anxiety just builds and builds.
 I'm getting better, but it got so bad that at one point that I could have happily said 'I'm never going on holiday again'."

-At his clinic Advanced Hypnosis London, Rory has treated many patients with travel-related anxieties - and he stresses the importance of addressing anxiety before it becomes too deep-rooted.
-"Low level anxiety has the potential to grow as a problem, especially if you are unlucky enough to have a negative experience at an airport in the future.
-It is often this combination of existing anxiety plus a bad experience that can really lead to an escalation of the problem."
+Airport anxiety is a recognized problem and can have devastating implications, says Rory James MacLaren-Jackson, a clinical hypnotherapist.
+"It is important to understand that ‘airport anxiety' is really just shorthand for what can be complex anxiety disorders, with particular elements and triggers unique to the individual," he says.
+MacLaren-Jackson has treated many patients with travel-related anxieties - and he stresses the importance of addressing anxiety by spotting the signs of stress, before it becomes too deep-rooted.
+"Low-level anxiety has the potential to grow as a problem, especially if you are unlucky enough to have a negative experience at an airport in the future.
+It is often this combination of existing anxiety, plus a bad experience, that can really lead to an escalation of the problem."